awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudtrail.md

 On the Organizations side, you can enable trusted access by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We recommend that where possible, you use the AWS CloudTrail console or tools to enable integration with Organizations so that AWS CloudTrail can perform any configuration that it requires\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS CloudTrail\.
-If you enable trusted access by using the tools provided by AWS CloudTrail then you don’t need to complete these steps\.

 ------
 #### [ AWS CLI, AWS API ]